The 8 best garden loppers for your garden in 2026 – as tested by our reviews experts

 If you’re pruning dense dead wood, then a pair of loppers with an anvil blade is the tool for you.
 Cuts are made as the top blade slices through the wood onto the flat anvil base.
 They can crush stems as they cut, and although bypass blades make cleaner, more precise cuts, anvil blades have greater force.
 They're ideal for clearing dead branches and making the first cut on thick branches before removing them cleanly with bypass loppers or a saw.

 Bypass loppers carry on where your secateurs leave off, giving a lovely, clean cut on living stems that are just that bit too thick for secateurs.
-They have two blades, which pass over one another to give a precise cut in a scissor action and that makes them perfect for the finer pruning of shrubs and trees.
+They have two blades that pass over one another in a scissor action, giving a precise cut and making them perfect for the finer pruning of shrubs and trees.
 Both types of loppers are available with telescopic handles that extend for greater reach, and many have an additional cutting mechanism to help you cut thicker wood with less effort, helpful for those with less strength, and for very tough wood.

 Want to see this content?